 No one knows your members or your market like you do.
 You’re the ultimate expert on what will work for your fitness center.
 Want some thought starters on how to utilize interval training to attract and retain various groups of members?
 Here are some excellent examples we’ve seen in our work with thousands of leading facilities and experts worldwide.

-As we mention in the Interval Training for Every Body e-book, more than four out of every five fitness center members is either a beginner and or an intermediate exerciser.
+As we mention in the Interval Training for Every Body white paper, more than four out of every five fitness center members is either a beginner and or an intermediate exerciser.
 If you can make interval training work for them, it might just make a huge difference in your retention and member acquisition rates.
 Now, if you ask a beginner to jog or ride a bike for 30 minutes straight out of the gate, there’s a good chance they’ll give up.
 Instead, consider a less daunting initial regimen, like this one: 5 x 6.00 at a low/moderate intensity, with 2:00 recovery.
 It’s recommended by one of Atlanta’s top personal trainers, who finds that it helps her new exercisers stick to a regular exercise regimen.